-- a) Participant-focused instruction and training;
+- a) Appropriate and meaningful assessment;

-- b) Appropriate and meaningful assessment;
+- b) Participant-focused instruction and training;

+- c) Alignment with appropriate work-based learning;

-- c) Supportive services and navigation; and
+- d) Supportive services and navigation; and

-- d) Direct connections to employment.
+- e) Direct connections to employment.

 CAREER PATHWAYS

 The Workforce Innovation and Opportunity Act (WIOA) places a strong emphasis on career pathways, defined as a combination of rigorous and high-quality education, training, and other services.
 A Career Pathway (as defined in WIOA) means a combination of rigorous and high-quality education, training, and other services that: